Who We Are

-The Georgian Tourism Association is an organization of private tourism companies, hotels and wine companies founded in 2006 to promote the cooperation between the tourism companies in Georgia, the private and public sector, sustainable tourism development, accessibility of tourism information and country marketing, capacity building and quality management for tourism services.
+The Georgian Tourism Association is an organisation of private tourism companies, hotels and wine companies founded in 2006 to promote the cooperation between the tourism companies in Georgia, the private and public sector, sustainable tourism development, accessibility of tourism information and country marketing, capacity building and quality management for tourism services.
 The GTA works on product development in incoming, domestic and outgoing tourism and is a signatory of the UNWTO Global Code of Ethics for Tourism.
 It has been awarded "Cluster Management Excellence Label BRONZE - Striving for Cluster Excellence", by the European Secretariat for Cluster Analysis.

 Richard A. Shepard, Founder and Director

 The founder and Trustee/Director of SRDI, Mr. Shepard has more than 40 years experience in senior management of the private sector and has led international development projects for the World Bank, USAID, the EU, and MCC and private sector clients.
 His technical specializations include project management in land reform, public/private governance, capacity building, community organisational development and sustainable tourism.
 Since 1994, he has worked on projects in Africa, Central and Eastern Europe, Central Asia and the Middle East.
 He founded SRDI in 2012 and is also a Director of Vesselka Consulting Limited which is under the umbrella of SRDI since 2021.

 Mr. Shepard holds a degree in Political Science from Drew University and a Juris Doctorate from New York Law School.
 He has attended Leningrad Polytechnic Institute (1969) earning a certificate in Russian language studies and the Royal Commonwealth Society/Drew University Program in International Political Science and Philosophy in London (1968).